Code-Institute-Submissions/eHand/README.md

 *   [Favicon.io](https://favicon.io/) - A Favicon generator
 *   [Allauth](https://django-allauth.readthedocs.io/en/latest/) - Integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication.
 *   [Stripe payments](https://stripe.com/docs) - Stripe offers payment processing software and application programming interfaces for e-commerce websites and mobile applications.
+*   [AWS](https://aws.amazon.com/) - Amazon Web Services is a subsidiary of Amazon providing on-demand cloud computing platforms and APIs
 *   [Heroku](https://www.heroku.com/) - Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
 *   [Heroku PostGres](https://www.heroku.com/postgres) - Heroku Postgres is a managed SQL database service provided directly by Heroku.
 *   [GitHub](https://github.com/) - GitHub is a provider of Internet hosting for software development and version control using Git.